-Home Compare AOF.DE vs ASML
+Home Compare AOF.DE vs ASML.AS

-Stock Comparison · Comparison
+Stock Comparison · Structural lead, mixed market

 ATOSS Software vs ASML Holding N.V.: Which Stock Looks Stronger in 2026?

-ATOSS Software SE holds the cleaner structural position, with the lead spread across growth and stability.
+ATOSS Software SE holds the cleaner structural position, with the lead spread across valuation and profitability.
 ASML does not offset that deficit through any equally strong structural edge elsewhere.
 In the market, ASML carries the stronger setup — intact trend against ATOSS Software SE's broken trend.
 That leaves a split case: the structural lead stays with ATOSS Software SE, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Peer scores are normalised within each company's primary universe (AOF.DE: HDAX, ASML.AS: STOXX 600).

-Updated 2026-04-05
+Updated 2026-05-17

 Trajectory Similarity

-Peer-set rank: #30
+Peer-set rank: #18

 within ATOSS Software SE's functional peer set

-This comparison is anchored in long-term financial trajectory similarity within the selected peer universe.
+This pair is matched through long-term financial trajectory similarity within the selected peer universe.

 The match is driven mainly by revenue growth trajectory and operating margin level.